bots-garden/capsule/README.md

   -d '{"url": "http://localhost:5053"}'
 ```

-## Use Capsule as a Wasm modules registry
+## Use the Capsule Wasm modules registry
 > 🚧 this is a work in progress

 It's possible to download the wasm module from a remote location before serving it: